ROSE 0.11.145.147

 This method appends a new parameter to the list of enumerated input or in-out parameters.
 Generally only non-stack parameters need to be enumerated since any parameter with a higher index is assumed to be located on the stack.

-Definition at line 283 of file CallingConvention.h.
+Definition at line 192 of file Definition.h.

 References appendInputParameter().

-const std::vector<ConcreteLocation>& Rose::BinaryAnalysis::CallingConvention::Definition::outputParameters ( ) const
+const std::vector< ConcreteLocation > & Rose::BinaryAnalysis::CallingConvention::Definition::outputParameters ( ) const

 inline